arlenawu/mechacar-statistical-analysis/README.md

 The p-value shows whether or not the values of the predictor variables have any significant correlation the values of the response variable.
 If the p-value is 0.05 or greater, then there is insufficient evidence to conclude that the predictor variables have any significant correlation to the response variable.
 The p-value of the linear regression as a whole for the MechaCar is extremely small, so it is reasonable to conclude that there is a strong correlation between the predictor variables and the response variable.

 ## Summary Statistics on Suspension Coils
+The mean, median, variance, and standard deviation of the pressure exerted on the MechaCar prototypes' suspension coils were determined from the raw data provided.
+Pressure was measured in units of pounds per square inch (PSI).

 **Summary of All Lots**

 ![Total Summary](Images/total_summary.PNG)